 Whether you’re squeezing into a tight campus parking spot or hauling ten loads of laundry back home, these best cars for college students will get you, your friends, and your stuff where you’re going.

-If you prefer the classic station wagon, the Volvo V60 is a good candidate when it comes to reliability.
+If you prefer the classic station wagon, the Volvo V60 is a good candidate for reliability.
 The 2021 V60 is available in both gas engine and plug-in hybrid versions.

-Volvo vehicles have always been some of the best in terms of safety features; the Volvo V60 is no exception.
-For many years now, the V60 boasts excellent performance in its crash and safety tests.
+Volvo vehicles offer some of the best safety features; the Volvo V60 is no exception.
+The V60 has boasted excellent performance in its crash and safety tests for many years now.
 It comes with a wealth of standard safety features such as parking sensors, rearview camera, forward-collision warning, blind-spot monitoring, and many more.

 The V60 is just a solid station wagon with minimal reliability issues.